inferno-framework/inferno-core/docs/deployment/host.md

 1. TOC
 {:toc}
 ---
+## Overview
+Inferno needs to know the URL where it is being hosted, and it determines this based on environment variables.
+These environment variables need to be set in both the web and worker processes.
+Some tests need to generate links to Inferno, so the worker process needs to know where Inferno is hosted even though it isn't serving those urls itself.

 ## Hostname Configuration
 Set the `INFERNO_HOST` environment variable in `.env` to tell Inferno what its host and scheme are.
 This allows Inferno to correctly construct things like